Xiangkhouang: Tai Dam

 Tai Dam, Tai Daeng and Tai Phuan belong to the Tai language family, spoken by 60% of the national population.
 The Tai Dam migrated from northern Vietnam to Laos 80–300 years ago.
 They are not Buddhists.
 Instead, they practice a form of ancestor and spirit worship.
 Tai Dam are producers of silk and cotton textiles and some women export to overseae markets.
 Older Tai Dam women wear the traditional blue indigo cotton shirt, skirt, and black turban woven with colored patterns.
 They produce rice alcohol, called lao lao that is consumed socially and used for ritual purposes.
 Tai Dam settled in upland valleys near streams and irrigable and accessible plains scattered among Lao and Phuan villages.
 They built rectangular symmetric houses on pilings, with a rice granary under the house.
 Villages are composed of 15¬60 houses and are not fenced.
 The people subsist on wet rice, vegetables, poultry, weaving, sewing and hunting.

 The ancestors of the Tai Phuan once founded the kingdom of the same name.

 Khmu

 Part of the Mon-Khmer branch of the Austro-Asiatic linguistic family, the Khmu settled in the area some thousand years ago.
 Khmu houses are built on stilts.
 Each village has a communal house where men gather for political discussions, or work together on basket making and other crafts.
-Like some ethnic groups in Lao the Khmu practice their own form of animism.
-The Khmu are known for their skill at making baskets, fish traps, and other objects from bamboo.
+Like some ethnic groups in Laos, the Khmu practice their own form of animism.
+They are known for their skill at making baskets, fish traps, and other objects from bamboo.
 Their material culture, their tools, utensils, baskets and netbags reflect their continued reliance on the forest.
 Growing rice, hunting, gathering forest products and producing handicrafts provide some cash income.
 They distill lao hai ("jar alcohol").